MineralsCloud/Express.jl/README.md

 [style-img]: https://img.shields.io/badge/code%20style-blue-4495d1.svg
 [style-url]: https://github.com/invenia/BlueStyle

-`Express` is an extensible, high-throughput, high-level workflow framework that aims to automate _ab initio_ calculations for the materials science community. `Express` is shipped with well-tested workflow templates, including structure optimization, equation of state (EOS) fitting, phonon spectrum (lattice dynamics) calculation, and thermodynamic property calculation in the framework of the quasi-harmonic approximation (QHA).
-It is designed to be highly modularized so that its components can be reused across various occasions, and customized workflows can be built on top of that.
+"Express" is a extensible, high-performance workflow framework designed to automate _ab initio_ calculations in the field of materials science.
+This framework includes rigorously tested workflow templates for tasks such as structure optimization, equation of state (EOS) fitting, phonon spectrum (lattice dynamics) computation, and thermodynamic property calculation within the quasi-harmonic approximation (QHA) framework.
+Express is structured with modularity in mind, enabling the reuse of its components across diverse applications and facilitating the development of customized workflows.

 The code is [hosted on GitHub](https://github.com/MineralsCloud/Express.jl), with some continuous integration services to test its validity.